dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0302.md

 }

-C++ Note

-In C++, it is possible to redefine a variable inside a nested block.
+C++ Note: In C++, it is possible to redefine a variable inside a nested block.
 The inner definition then shadows the outer one.
 This can be a source of programming errors; hence, Java does not allow it.

 3.8.1 块作用域